saikrishnama/dev-training/Linux/Readme.md

 9. Create a backup -
     Create a backup file named `/root/backup.tar.bz2`, contains the content of `/usr/local`, tar must use `bzip2`to compress.
+10. Install the appropriate `Kernel` from the url `https://pkgs.org/download/kernel` .
+Your machine should boot with `updated kernel`. find the right kernel for your `os`